Information for Imperial Students

 - Do I have to pay tuition fees ?

-Tuition fees at the host institute will be waived however you will continue to pay tuition fees to Imperial College during your Year Abroad charged at a reduced rate.
+Tuition fees at the host institute will be waived however you will continue to pay tuition fees to Imperial College during your Year Abroad charged at a reduced rate for Home and EU students.
 Students who have been receiving financial assistance from Student Finance England will continue to do so.
 This includes the tuition fee loan and a reduced rate living cost loan.

 - Do I need to speak the native language of the overseas institution? -